Hostile Takeover

 “This ring is where I evaluate our team’s combat potential, and ensure our disassembly functions are in working order.”

-“You’re in a montage, rookie.
+This should be a montage, rookie.
 Set your working memory to collage mode, it’ll make this go a lot quicker.”

 “Wait, you can do that?”